assadiandre/Maze-Runner/README.md

 About:

 This was a multiplayer game that I built in my Computer Science A class at Berkeley High.
 The game was built over a period of two-weeks.
 The game is simple, one person is a chaser, and the other is a runner.
 The goal is to catch your opponent and avoid the obstacles as they slow you down.

+Firebase Cloud Functions for this project: https://github.com/assadiandre/JavaMultiServer

 Media: